Cable Park Consulting and Sales -

 From participant liability, to theft, to vandalism, to acts of nature, you want to be insured properly and prepared to handle whatever might come up.
 There are obviously things you can do to reduce your risk, losses, and liability, but rest assured, at one point or another, someone will try to rip you off or sue you for something.
 Expect it, prepare for it, and do everything you can to prevent and protect yourself.

 While we feel the rest of the industry is still playing catchup to us rookies, we have what we would argue, are the best tasks, processes, checklists, waivers, and signage in the industry, all created from scratch (from day one) and endorsed by our insurance company.
-And while we regularly improve upon our materials based on real experience and forethought, it is still shocking to us that we were the first cable park to require a simple orientation and safety meeting (again, from day one).
+And while we regularly improve upon our materials based on real experience and forethought, it is still shocking to us that we were one of the first cable parks (if not, the very first) to require a safety orientation (again, from day one) for all participants.

 In regards to insurance, the cable park world is growing as are the insurance options.
 After a lengthy selection process, we found a provider that is not only knowledgeable, but intimate with your needs and primary concerns.
 If you use our processes, safety checklists, waivers, and signage, they are also one of, if not, the least expensive which can save you 1000's per year.